 ence between working for a year or two and dedicating the rest of your life to God's service is having a divine call on your life.
 This doesn't mean that you must give up your career, go to Bible school, and eventually preach.
 In this sense a divine call means a God-given burden to work in His vineyard that souls might be brought into the kingdom of God.
-These men, called by God, will roll up their sleeves and say, "I'm not afraid of ork: take my abilities and use hard work; take my abilities and use them for Your glory."
+These men, called by God, will roll up their sleeves and say, "I'm not afraid of hard work; take my abilities and use them for Your glory."